 For all periods prior to the Yield Inc. initial public offering, the accompanying combined financial statements represent the combination of the assets that we acquired and were prepared using NRG's historical basis in the assets and liabilities.
-For the purposes of the combined financial statements, the term "NRG Yield" represents the accounting predecessor, or the combination of the acquired businesses.
-For all periods subsequent to the Yield Inc. initial public offering, the accompanying consolidated financial statements represent our consolidated results.
+For the purposes of the combined financial statements, the

-The acquisition of the TA High Desert, RE Kansas South, and El Segundo projects from NRG on June 30, 2014 was accounted for as a transfer of entities under common control.
+The acquisitions of the TA High Desert, Kansas South, and El Segundo projects from NRG on June 30, 2014, and the Laredo Ridge, Tapestry, and Walnut Creek projects on January 2, 2015, were accounted for as a transfer of entities under common control.
 The guidance requires retrospective combination of the entities for all periods presented as if the combination has been in effect since the inception of common control.
-Accordingly, we prepared our consolidated financial statements to reflect the transfer as if it had taken place on January 1, 2012, or from the date the entities were under common control, which was May 13, 2013 for RE Kansas South and March 28, 2013 for TA High Desert.
+Accordingly, we prepared our consolidated financial statements to reflect the transfer as if it had taken place on January 1, 2012, or from the date the entities were under common control, which was May 13, 2013, for Kansas South, March 28, 2013, for TA High Desert, and April 1, 2014, for the Laredo Ridge, Tapestry, and Walnut Creek projects.